-There are many different child custody laws in Virginia.
-Each child custody case is unique and how the Virginia custody laws apply to your case is entirely dependent on the facts of your case.
+There are many different Virginia child custody laws.
+Each situation is unique and how the laws apply to your facts is entirely dependent on the issues you are dealing with.

-If you are dealing with a child custody case in Virginia, it is critical that your Virginia child custody lawyer be aware of the different Virginia custody laws and how those laws apply to your case.
+If you are dealing with a contested case, it is critical that your advocate be aware of the different custody laws and how the code apply to your situation.

 As used in this chapter:

-“Joint custody” means (i) joint legal custody where both parents retain joint responsibility for the care and control of the child and joint authority to make decisions concerning the child even though the child’s primary residence may be with only one parent, (ii) joint physical custody where both parents share physical and custodial care of the child, or (iii) any combination of joint legal and joint physical custody which the court deems to be in the best interest of the child.
+“Joint guardianship” means (i) joint legal guardianship where both parents retain joint responsibility for the care and control of the minor and joint authority to make decisions concerning the minor even though the minor’s primary residence may be with only one parent, (ii) joint physical guardianship where both parents share physical and custodial care of the minor, or (iii) any combination of joint legal and joint physical guardianship which the court deems to be in the best interest of the minor.

-“Sole custody” means that one person retains responsibility for the care and control of a child and has primary authority to make decisions concerning the child.
+“Sole guardianship” means that one person retains responsibility for the care and control of a minor and has primary authority to make decisions concerning the minor.

 E. The court shall have the continuing authority and jurisdiction to make any additional orders necessary to effectuate and enforce any order entered pursuant to this section or § 20-103 including the authority to punish as contempt of court any willful failure of a party to comply with the provisions of the order.
-A parent or other person having legal custody of a child may petition the court to enjoin and the court may enter an order to enjoin a parent of the child from filing a petition relating to custody and visitation of that child for any period of time up to 10 years if doing so is in the best interests of the child and such parent has been convicted of an offense under the laws of the Commonwealth or a substantially similar law of another state, the United States, or any foreign jurisdiction which constitutes (i) murder or voluntary manslaughter, or a felony attempt, conspiracy or solicitation to commit any such offense, if the victim of the offense was a child of the parent, a child with whom the parent resided at the time the offense occurred, or the other parent of the child, or (ii) felony assault resulting in serious bodily injury, felony bodily wounding resulting in serious bodily injury, or felony sexual assault, if the victim of the offense was a child of the parent or a child with whom the parent resided at the time of the offense.
-When such a petition to enjoin the filing of a petition for custody and visitation is filed, the court shall appoint a guardian ad litem for the child pursuant to § 16.1-266.
+A parent or other person having legal guardianship of a minor may petition the court to enjoin and the court may enter an order to enjoin a parent of the minor from filing a petition relating to guardianship and visitation of that minor for any period of time up to 10 years if doing so is in the best interests of the minor and such parent has been convicted of an offense under the regulations of the Commonwealth or a substantially similar law of another state, the United States, or any foreign jurisdiction which constitutes (i) murder or voluntary manslaughter, or a felony attempt, conspiracy or solicitation to commit any such offense, if the victim of the offense was a minor of the parent, a minor with whom the parent resided at the time the offense occurred, or the other parent of the minor, or (ii) felony assault resulting in serious bodily injury, felony bodily wounding resulting in serious bodily injury, or felony sexual assault, if the victim of the offense was a minor of the parent or a minor with whom the parent resided at the time of the offense.
+When such a petition to enjoin the filing of a petition for guardianship and visitation is filed, the court shall appoint a guardian ad litem for the minor pursuant to § 16.1-266.

-In determining best interests of a child for purposes of determining custody or visitation arrangements including any pendente lite orders pursuant to § 20-103, the court shall consider the following:
+In determining best interests of a minor for purposes of determining guardianship or visitation arrangements including any pendente lite orders pursuant to § 20-103, the court shall consider the following:

 The judge shall communicate to the parties the basis of the decision either orally or in writing.

-“Child custody determination” means a judgment, decree, or other order of a court providing for the legal custody, physical custody, or visitation with respect to a child.
+“Minor guardianship determination” means a judgment, decree, or other order of a court providing for the legal guardianship, physical guardianship, or visitation with respect to a minor.
 The term includes a permanent, temporary, initial, or modification order.
-The term does not include an order relating to child support or other monetary obligation of an individual.
+The term does not include an order relating to minor support or other monetary obligation of an individual.

-“Child custody proceeding” means a proceeding in which legal custody, physical custody, or visitation with respect to a child is an issue.
+“Minor guardianship proceeding” means a proceeding in which legal guardianship, physical guardianship, or visitation with respect to a minor is an issue.
 The term includes a proceeding for divorce, separation, neglect, abuse, dependency, guardianship, paternity, termination of parental rights, and protection from domestic violence, in which the issue may appear.
 The term does not include a proceeding involving juvenile delinquency, contractual emancipation, or enforcement under Article 3 (§ 20-146.22 et seq.) of this chapter.

 “Commencement” means the filing of the first pleading in a proceeding.

-“Court” means a court of competent jurisdiction as determined by otherwise applicable Virginia law to establish, enforce, or modify a child custody determination or an entity authorized under the law of another state to establish, enforce or modify a child custody determination.
+“Court” means a court of competent jurisdiction as determined by otherwise applicable law to establish, enforce, or modify a minor guardianship determination or an entity authorized under the law of another state to establish, enforce or modify a minor guardianship determination.

-“Home state” means the state in which a child lived with a parent or a person acting as a parent for at least six consecutive months immediately before the commencement of a child custody proceeding.
-In the case of a child less than six months of age, the term means the state in which the child lived from birth with any of the persons mentioned.
+“Home state” means the state in which a minor lived with a parent or a person acting as a parent for at least six consecutive months immediately before the commencement of a minor guardianship proceeding.
+In the case of a minor less than six months of age, the term means the state in which the minor lived from birth with any of the persons mentioned.
 A period of temporary absence of any of the mentioned persons is part of the period.

-“Initial determination” means the first child custody determination concerning a particular child.
+“Initial determination” means the first minor guardianship determination concerning a particular minor.

-“Issuing court” means the court that makes a child custody determination for which enforcement is sought under this act.
+“Issuing court” means the court that makes a minor guardianship adjudication for which enforcement is sought under this act.

-“Issuing state” means the state in which a child custody determination is made.
+“Issuing state” means the state in which a minor guardianship finding is made.

-“Modification” means a child custody determination that changes, replaces, supersedes, or is otherwise made after a previous determination concerning the same child, whether or not it is made by the court that made the previous determination.
+“Modification” means a minor guardianship adjudication that changes, replaces, supersedes, or is otherwise made after a previous finding concerning the same minor, whether or not it is made by the court that made the previous finding.

 “Person” means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, government, governmental subdivision, agency, or instrumentality, public corporation, or any other legal or commercial entity.

-“Person acting as a parent” means a person, other than a parent, who has (i) physical custody of the child or has had physical custody for a period of six consecutive months, including any temporary absence, within one year immediately before the commencement of a child custody proceeding and (ii) been awarded legal custody by a court or claims a right to legal custody under the laws of this Commonwealth.
+“Person acting as a parent” means a person, other than a parent, who has (i) physical guardianship of the minor or has had physical guardianship for a period of six consecutive months, including any temporary absence, within one year immediately before the commencement of a minor guardianship proceeding and (ii) been awarded legal guardianship by a court or claims a right to legal guardianship under the rules of this Commonwealth.

-“Physical custody” means the physical care and supervision of a child.
+“Physical guardianship” means the physical care and supervision of a minor.